Destinations Aberdare National Park

 What wildlife is Aberdare National Park most famous for?

 Elephants and buffalo at tree-hotel waterholes define the Aberdare experience, alongside giant forest hogs, bushbuck, and atmospheric nocturnal viewing from Treetops and The Ark.
+Forest elephants and buffalo also appear on daytime drives through bamboo and moorland margins.

 Can you see the Big Five in Aberdare National Park?